mr-c/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **Medium computation**.
 Technical specifications:Core:8; memory 30 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h.
 This option is ideal for running complex statistical or genome analysis (for example: using the command line to run specific scripts).
 You can compare this Desktop to a powerful laptop provided by your IT unit.

-**Heavy computation**: Technical specifications: Core:32; memory 116 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc.5.32core; Billing Units: 52 units/h.
+* **Heavy computation**: Technical specifications: Core:32; memory 116 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc.5.32core; Billing Units: 52 units/h.
 This option is ideal for running non-interactive programmatic analysis (for example, machine learning) that requires heavy computation.
 Please do not choose this option for simple analysis, as it consumes many resources.

 !!!
 Note
-    If you don't know the best virtual Desktop option for your needs, please contact us at servicedesk@csc.fi (email subject: Sensitive Data).
+    If you don't know the best option for your needs, please contact us at servicedesk@csc.fi (email subject: Sensitive Data).

 In the following paragraphs, we will discuss how to work with a virtual Desktop, which software is available and how it is possible to customise your workspace.